-Eye-Gaze Options
+Eye Gaze Options

-There are various types of electronic eye gaze options for people with ALS.
-These systems rely on eye movement to "activate" a letter on a computer screen for the letter to be typed.
-In order for the system to work reliably, the person with ALS needs to have upward, downward, and side-to-side eye movements.
-This is used by people when they have little-to-no muscle movement capabilities.
-The basic premise is that a Closed-Circuit Television (CCTV) camera is placed below a computer monitor.
+As the disease progresses, many ALS patients require the use of eye tracking for several reasons.
+First, eye tracking is often the least fatiguing movement for AAC access.
+Eye gaze is natural, and eye muscles generally do not fatigue with use.
+Therefore, there are various types of electronic eye gaze options for people with ALS.
+These systems rely on eye movement to "activate" a letter on a computer screen resulting in the letter being typed in a message field.
+In order for the system to work reliably, the person with ALS needs to have upward, downward and side to side eye movements.
+This is used by people when they have little to no muscle movement capabilities.
+The basic premise is that a Closed Circuit Television (CCTV) camera is placed below a computer monitor.
 The camera tracks your eye position and eye movement.
 Special software is loaded into the computer and allows the user to have full access by simply moving their eyes around the screen.
+There are also applications on smartphones and tablets that use the front facing camera to replicate a CCTV camera and allow the user to use the device by eye movement.

-After completing calibration modules, eye-gaze trackers translate eye movements into mouse movements, and the cursor is held on the target letter or text entry while a "click" is performed or a dwell timer is activated.
+After completing calibration modules, eye gaze trackers translate eye movements into mouse movements, and the cursor is held on the target letter or text entry while a "click" is performed or a dwell timer is activated.
 Often these keyboards incorporate rate enhancement features to allow data entry with minimal keystrokes to promote rate and efficiency.
 These hardware devices and software programs enable you to operate the programs just as you would with a standard keyboard and mouse.